Emra River

 Emra River is a right-bank tributary of the Dibang River which eventually flows into the Brahmaputra River.
-The entire valley of the river is contained in the Etalin Circle of the Dibang Valley district.
+The entire valley of the river is contained in the Etalin Circle of the Dibang Valley district in the state of Arunachal Pradesh.

 The river originates near the India-China Line of Actual Control in Arunachal Pradesh at an elevation of about 4000 m.
-Emra watershed/catchment area has a forest cover of 87% with high species richness and low habitat fragmentation.
+The Emra watershed/catchment area has a forest cover of 87% with high species richness and low habitat fragmentation.
 The Mishmi people live in the river valley/basin area.
-Fish such as mahseer (Tor putitora) migrate from Dibang into Emra for spawning and breeding.
+Fish such as mahseer (Tor putitora) migrate from the Dibang into the Emra for spawning and breeding.